2:049 Chairs, Directors, and Coordinators

 The recommendation of the department and the College Dean's recommendation will be

 forwarded to the Provost.
-The Provost will make a recommendation to the President.
+The Provost will make a decision and will notify the appropriate

 - Voting Procedures: All voting shall be by secret ballot.
 The results of the vote